FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 ## 3.10 The "Conclusion" Data Type

 The `Conclusion` data type defines the abstract concept for a basic genealogical data item.

 In formal discussions of the genealogical research process, _conclusion_ usually has a more specific meaning.
-In naming this data type, we are not trying to associate it with the genealogical research process in the formal sense; rather, we the name refers to the fact that any information taken from an original is, in some form or another, an interpretation&mdash;a "conclusion"&mdash;even if the interpreter was diligent in representing the information verbatim as it was found in the original.
+The name of this data type does not imply a formal association with the term "conclusion" as described by the genealogical research process.
+Rather, the name refers to the notion any information that is interpreted from an "original" is in some way a "conclusion"&mdash;even if the interpreter was diligent in representing the information verbatim as it was found in the original.

 ### identifier